bailejl/Product-Outcomes/wiki/practices/practices.md

 - **MANDATORY**: Avoid classes - use factory functions and closures instead (code under `features` is acceptable for testing)
 - **MANDATORY**: Markdown formatting rules: use Markdown for documentation, no HTML tags
 - **MANDATORY**: Markdown needs to be markdownlint compliant with the default rules
+- **MANDATORY**: Everything needs to be able to run locally, so it can be validated by the engineer
 - **NO SEMICOLONS** (enforced by Prettier configuration)
 - Single quotes for strings
 - 2-space indentation